owenpkent/adaptive-clothing/README.md

-# Adaptive Wheelchair Coat: Synthetic Down Puffer
+# Adaptive Wheelchair Vest: Synthetic Down Puffer

-A custom-fitted, warm-weather coat designed for wheelchair users in a seated posture.
-This project documents the design intent, material selection rationale, and construction methodology for a durable, accessible puffer jacket that prioritizes pressure-point avoidance and ease of donning.
+A custom-fitted, warm-weather **sleeveless vest** designed for wheelchair users in a seated posture.
+This project documents the design intent, material selection rationale, and construction methodology for a durable, accessible puffer vest that prioritizes pressure-point avoidance and ease of donning.

 ## Project Overview

 ### Design Intent

-The wheelchair coat addresses the unique thermal and ergonomic needs of seated users:
+The wheelchair vest addresses the unique thermal and ergonomic needs of seated users:

-- **Seated posture shaping**: The coat is cut and fitted for a seated position, not a standing one.
-This means shorter front panels, extended back panels, and adjusted sleeve geometry to avoid bunching or gaps when seated.
+- **Seated posture shaping**: The vest is cut and fitted for a seated position, not a standing one.
+This means shorter front panels, extended back panels, and optimized armhole geometry to avoid bunching.
+- **Sleeveless Design**: Eliminates bulk in the arms for users who self-propel or prefer layering over other garments.
-- **Pressure-point avoidance**: Seams and bulk are strategically placed away from the back (where the user contacts the chair), under the arms (where friction and pressure occur during transfers), and across the shoulders (where straps or harnesses may sit).
+- **Pressure-point avoidance**: Seams and bulk are strategically placed away from the back (where the user contacts the chair) and across the shoulders.
 - **Easy on/easy off**: Closures and construction prioritize limited dexterity and one-handed operation where possible.
 - **Daily durability**: Synthetic insulation, reinforced seams, and ripstop outer shells withstand frequent transfers, wheelchair contact, and regular washing.